Table of Contents[Hide][Show]

 We generally go with about one drop of essential oil for twenty drops of carrier oil to start.
 Mix the oregano oil into the carrier, then apply 2-3 times per day to the affected area.

 For nail fungus or athlete’s foot, put a few teaspoons of oregano oil in a small tub water and soak your feet.
 The oil can also be diluted (one drop of oil with a teaspoon of olive oil) and then apply directly to nails or skin.
 (13)

-Oregano oil’s powerful anti-fungal properties come in handy for parasitic and yeast issues anywhere on the body.
+Oregano oil’s powerful natural antifungal properties come in handy for parasitic and yeast issues anywhere on the body.
 It is also useful as an easy to use antiviral.

-For this purpose, Dr. Mercola recommends diluting oregano one drop per teaspoon (about 100 drops) of carrier oil and then placing under the tongue.
+Dr. Mercola recommends diluting oregano oil in this manner: one drop per teaspoon (about 100 drops) of carrier oil and then placing under the tongue.
 Hold it there for a few minutes to allow absorption of the phenols into the bloodstream via the thin gum and mouth tissues.
 Then, rinse it out.
 Do not swallow!
 Repeat at least four times a day.
 (14)

 For sinus infections, put a drop of oregano oil in a pot of steaming water or neti pot.
 Then, slowly inhale the steam.

 Have you ever used oreganol as a natural antibiotic or antiviral?
 How do you utilize it internally or externally and did you find it effective?

 What about cellulitis can it be used for it.
 Also can it be used as a paste .